Tributes paid to council worker killed by falling tree

 Meanwhile, ESB repair crews worked through the night to restore power to more than 70,000 users after their electricity was cut during Storm Eunice.

-Around 8,000 households and businesses remained without supply on Saturday morning, ESB said.
+Around 7,000 households and businesses remained without supply on Saturday afternoon, ESB said.

-“We have now restored power to 72K customers who lost electricity following damage to the network caused by Storm Eunice,” ESB said on Twitter.
+“ESB Networks crews have been working since first light to restore power to all homes, farms and businesses in the wake of Storm Eunice,” ESB said in a statement.

-“Our crews are continuing to work to restore power to our remaining 8K customers.”
+“As at 1.15pm, 73,000 customers have had their power restored since the onset of the storm yesterday, with 7,000 customers remaining without supply.

 A yellow weather warning for ice remains in place across the Republic and Northern Ireland.